2023-2-MCC1/Projeto5/README.md

 ## Integrantes: <a href="https://www.linkedin.com/in/marcos-debrito/">Marcos de Brito</a>, <a href="#">Flávio José</a>, <a href="#">Antonio</a>, <a href="#">Marcelo</a>

-## Professores Orientadores: <a href="https://www.linkedin.com/in/victorbarq/">Dr. Victor Von Doom</a>, <a href="https://www.linkedin.com/in/victorbarq/">Adriano F. Valente</a>, <a href="https://www.linkedin.com/in/victorbarq/">Alexsandro Roberto</a>, <a href="https://www.linkedin.com/in/fabiano-on%C3%A7a-3214a12/">Fabiano Onça</a>, <a href="https://www.linkedin.com/in/victorbarq/">Renata Muniz</a>
+## Professores Orientadores: <a href="https://www.linkedin.com/in/victorbarq/">Victor Rosseti</a>, <a href="https://www.linkedin.com/in/victorbarq/">Adriano F. Valente</a>, <a href="https://www.linkedin.com/in/victorbarq/">Alexsandro Roberto</a>, <a href="https://www.linkedin.com/in/fabiano-on%C3%A7a-3214a12/">Fabiano Onça</a>, <a href="https://www.linkedin.com/in/victorbarq/">Renata Muniz</a>

 ## Descrição

-De um a dois parágrafos sobre o que é seu projeto e o que ele faz.
+Projeto com foco em desenvolvimento de um jogo utilizando Unity e C#.

 <br><br>

-Meu projeto ajuda estudantes FECAP a configurarem seus githubs.
+Nosso projeto tem como objetivo conscientizar jovens e adultos sobre as dificuldades que indigenas passam por terem que defender suas próprias terras.
+Essa é uma versão beta do jogo.

 <br><br>